gbdev/pandocs/content/Rendering.md

 # Overview

-The Game Boy outputs to a 160x144 pixel LCD, using a quite complex mechanism to facilitate rendering.
+The Game Boy outputs graphics to a 160x144 pixel LCD, using a quite complex mechanism to facilitate rendering.

 ::: warning